mrdanb/croupier/README.md

 let context = persistentContainer.viewContext
 context.mergePolicy = NSMergePolicy.mergeByPropertyObjectTrump

 // Create a `Source` for your data.
-In this case we will use Croupier's `URLSessionDataSource`. let url = URL(string: "http://www.example.api.com/")! let source = URLSessionDataSource(baseURL: url)
+In this case we will use Croupier's `HTTPSource`. let url = URL(string: "http://www.example.api.com/")! let source = HTTPSource(baseURL: url)

 /*
  Initialize the repository.